jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

 benefit from configuration.
 For example, some GTK-based applications such as GIMP and Inkscape require that you enable your tablet as an "extended input device" before they will use data like pressure.
-You may also wish to configure certian tablet buttons to run programs; while xsetwacom is incapable of this, window managers like Compiz may provide the necessary options.
+You may also wish to configure certain tablet buttons to run programs; while xsetwacom is incapable of this, window managers like Compiz may provide the necessary options.